marulkan/cesnet-hive/README.markdown

 Supported are:

-* Fedora 21: native packages (tested on Hive 0.12.0)
+* Fedora 21: only hive and hcatalog clients, native packages (tested on Hive 0.12.0)
 * Debian 7/wheezy: Cloudera distribution (tested on Hive 0.13.1)

 <a name="setup"></a>